 Turn on the Tap

 Donate NowMany girls in the Solomon Islands are unable to attend school regularly because school toilet facilities lack running water, privacy and are not designed to meet the needs of females.
 The Turn on the Tap project addresses inadequate water, sanitation and hygiene infrastructure and knowledge in a range of primary and secondary schools.
-Partnerships with local school leaders, education authorities and local businesses in the Western islands boosts access to fresh water, clean toilets, low-cost menstrual products and effective hygiene education.
-This enables boys and girls to have an equal opportunity to life changing education.
+Partnerships with local school leaders, education authorities, and local businesses in the Western islands boosts access to fresh water, clean toilets, low-cost menstrual products and effective hygiene education.
+An example of this includes teaching female students how to sew reusable sanitary pads in their Home Economics class.
+Not only does this fit within the syllabus, but it helps to remove a barrier to education for menstruating students.

 Stories